How to Look Less Tired: Quick and Easy At-Home Solutions

 These are small changes that make a big impact in how rested your skin looks.
 Note: Slugging is especially helpful for those who use retinols and chemical peels.

-2. Massage & Exfoliate
+2. Massage & exfoliate

 After applying your moisturizer and serum, give your skin a quick massage to help products absorb better and boost circulation.

-My personal tip: What worked for me
+My personal tip: what worked for me

 I started doing facial exercises consistently in my early 50s, and I’ve kept at it.
 The photo on the left was taken when I was 52—the one on the right is me at 62.
 No filters, no injectables—just regular facial massage, exercise, a variety of exfoliation methods (it's important to mix it up) and a good hydrating cream.